Despite growing costs and increased demands, post-secondary institutions face an uncertain future as Saskatchewan rolls out its budget.

 “We are calling on the government to freeze tuition or at the very least come up with a sustainable plan so students aren’t left in limbo for what their tuition costs are going to look like over the tenure of their university degree.”

-Of the $728 million overall investment, $152 million will be distributed to the Saskatchewan Polytechnic, the Saskatchewan Indian Institute of Technologies and the Gabriel Dumont Institute.
+Of the $728 million overall investment to post-secondary schools in this year’s budget, $152 million will be distributed to the Saskatchewan Polytechnic, the Saskatchewan Indian Institute of Technologies and the Gabriel Dumont Institute.

 Eighty-eight million dollars will go towards the College of Medicine at the U of S.